Lushomo53/Vehicle-Gate-System/README.md

 Please ensure any code contributions follow the existing project style and conventions.

-License
+## License

-This project is currently without an explicit open-source license.
-To allow clear permissions for others to use, modify, and distribute your software, it is recommended to add a license file (e.g., LICENSE).
-Common choices for Java projects include the MIT License or the Apache License 2.0.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file in the repository root for the full text.

 Future Enhancements